aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/README.md

 ## Getting Started

-In order to run the application We need to setup the base API Url environment variable first.
+In order to run the application We need to setup the base API URL environment variable first.

--Copy API url from [Installation](../swb-reference/SETUP_v2p1.md##deploy-the-code) step.
+Copy API URL from [Installation](../swb-reference/SETUP_v2p1.md##deploy-the-code) step.

 Look for the cloud formation output `APIGatewayAPIEndpoint`.
-The API url has the format "https://{api}.{region}.amazonaws.com/dev/".
+The API URL has the format `https://{api}.{region}.amazonaws.com/dev/`

-API url can also be found by login to aws with Main Account:
+API URL can also be found by login to aws with Main Account:

-    -Select Services menu
+1. Select Services menu

-    -Select API Gateway option
+1. Select API Gateway option

-    -In APis grid select the API created
+1. In APis grid select the API created

-    -Select Dashboard option on the left panel
+1. Select Dashboard option on the left panel

-    -Url will be shown at the top of the page with the format "Invoke this API at: <API_URL>"
+1. URL will be displayed at the top of the page with the format `Invoke this API at: <API_URL>`

--Assign value to environment variable NEXT_PUBLIC_API_BASE_URL=<API_URL>
+Assign value to environment variable `NEXT_PUBLIC_API_BASE_URL="<API_URL>"`

--For local instances, in swb-ui directory create a file with name .env.local containing the API url variable with the format:
+For local instances, in swb-ui directory create a file with name .env.local containing the API url variable with the format:
 ```
 NEXT_PUBLIC_API_BASE_URL="<API_URL>"
 ```